koding/koding/Readme.md

 ## Steps to get started:

+    # ----- Following commands are run on your VM -----

     # Add your ssh key to `~/.ssh/authorized_keys` in a NEW Koding VM.
 This
     # will let us authenticate against Klient on that machine.
-    # (Note: this step will be removed in 1.0).
+    # (Note: this step will be removed eventually.)

-    # Download latest fuseklient from https://github.com/koding/fuseklient/releases.

-    # Get the IP of your VM and folder in that VM you want to mount locally.
+    # Get the IP of your VM from your VM.
+(Note: this step will be removed in eventually.)
+    sent-hil: ~ $ curl ifconfig.co
+    54.152.21.37

+    # ----- Following commands are run on your local ----

+    # Install osxfuse on your local via brew (requires working XCode).
+    # (TODO: this step will be automated eventually.)
+    brew install osxfuse

+    # Download latest release from https://github.com/koding/fuseklient/releases to your local.

     # Create a NEW folder in local to use as mount point:
-    mkdir -p <fullpath>/local
+    mkdir -p /path/to/local

     # Start daemon:
-    ./fuseklient --klientip=<ip> --externalpath=/path/to/external --internalpath=/path/to/local --user=<koding username> --debug=true
+    ./fuseklient --klientip=<ip> --externalpath=/home/<koding username>/Web --internalpath=/path/to/local --sshuser=<koding username> --debug=true

-    # Mounted folder is now available:
+    # Mounted folder is now available.
+Open a terminal:
     ls -alh /path/to/local

-## Following commands work on a mounted folder.
+## Following commands work on a mounted folder:

   * ls -alh folder/ file
   * cd folder/
   * mkdir -p folder/nested
   * mv folder/nested/ nested/
   * rm -rf folder/ file
-  * cat file
   * touch file
   * echo 1 >> file
+  * cat file
   * find ... # recursive search will be slow
   * grep ... # recursive search will be slow

 ## Milestones:

-    * ALPHA
+    * ALPHA - DONE Sept 3
         read operations
         klient authentication
         write operations